World Economic Forum: Growing gaps in wealth

-A number of NGOs have used the World Economic Forum to highlight growing inequalities and wealth gaps, which they consider not to be addressed extensively enough or even to be fortified through institutions like the WEF.
-Winnie Byanyima, the executive director of the anti-poverty confederation Oxfam International co-chaired the 2015 meeting, where she presented a critical report of global wealth distribution based on statistical research by the Credit Suisse Research Institute.
+A number of NGOs have used the World Economic Forum to highlight growing inequalities and wealth gaps, which they consider to have been neglected, or even to be exacerbated, through institutions like the WEF.
+Winnie Byanyima, the former executive director of the anti-poverty confederation Oxfam International co-chaired the 2015 meeting, where she presented a critical report of global wealth distribution based on statistical research by the Credit Suisse Research Institute.
 In this study, the richest 1% of people in the world own 48% of the world's wealth.
-At the 2019 meeting, she presented another report claiming that the gap between rich and poor has only increased.
+At the 2019 meeting, she presented another report in which she stated that the gap between rich and poor has widened.
 The report "Public Good or Private Wealth" stated that 2,200 billionaires worldwide saw their wealth grow by 12% while the poorest half saw its wealth fall by 11%.
 Oxfam calls for a global tax overhaul to increase and harmonise global tax rates for corporations and wealthy individuals.

+"You'll own nothing and be happy" is a phrase adapted from an essay written by Ida Auken in 2016 for the WEF, pondering a future in which urban residents would rely on shared services for many expensive items such as appliances and vehicles.
+Shortly after its publication, a commentator for European Digital Rights criticized Auken's vision of centralized property ownership as a "benevolent dictatorship".
+During the COVID-19 pandemic, the phrase went viral, eliciting strongly negative reactions from mostly conservative but also some left-wing and unaffiliated commentators.
+Responding to viral social media posts based on the phrase, the WEF denied that it had a goal related to limiting ownership of private property.

+Rutger Bregman, a Dutch historian invited to a 2018 WEF panel on inequality, went viral when he suggested that the best way for the attendees to attack inequality was to stop avoiding taxes.
+Bregman described his motivation, saying "it feels like I’m at a firefighters’ conference and no one’s allowed to speak about water".